bombx002/web_were/README.md

 hello here you can use this commands to to get the tool👾

-git apt update -y'
+'git apt update -y'

-git apt upgrade -y'
+'''git apt upgrade -y'''

 git pkg install python